With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBitterroot Valley Educ Cooperative is a mental health treatment center in Stevensville, Montana, located at 300 Park Street, part of the 59870 zip code.
 Bitterroot Valley Educ Cooperative provides outpatient treatment.
-Bitterroot Valley Educ Cooperative also offers cognitive behavioral therapy, individual psychotherapy and behavior modification to children / adolescents.
+Bitterroot Valley Educ Cooperative also offers trauma therapy, group therapy and activity therapy to children / adolescents.
 Bitterroot Valley Educ Cooperative supports children/adolescents with serious emotional disturbance.
 Bitterroot Valley Educ Cooperative also provides suicide prevention services and family psychoeducation.

 Learn MoreSunburst Mental Health Services is a mental health clinic in Saint Ignatius, MT, located at 109 1st Avenue, in the 59865 zip code.
-Sunburst Mental Health Services provides outpatient treatment and telemedicine/telehealth.
-Sunburst Mental Health Services offers group therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, seniors 65 or older and children / adolescents.
+Sunburst Mental Health Services provides telemedicine/telehealth and outpatient treatment.
+Sunburst Mental Health Services offers integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and young adults.
 More services at Sunburst Mental Health Services include case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn MoreWestern Montana Mental Health Center Lake House Crisis Facility is a mental health facility in Polson, MT, located at 7 13th Avenue East, in the 59860 zip code.
 Western Montana Mental Health Center Lake House Crisis Facility provides residential treatment and telemedicine/telehealth.
-Western Montana Mental Health Center Lake House Crisis Facility provides dialectical behavior therapy, trauma therapy and group therapy to young adults, adults and seniors 65 or older.
+Western Montana Mental Health Center Lake House Crisis Facility provides group therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Western Montana Mental Health Center Lake House Crisis Facility also supports people with serious mental illness.
 Some other services available at Western Montana Mental Health Center Lake House Crisis Facility include suicide prevention services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.